The-Kubernetes-Show/kubernetes/CKA/Introduction_and_Basics/cka_external_reference.md

 [![cka-badge](https://training.linuxfoundation.org/wp-content/uploads/2019/03/logo_cka_whitetext-300x293.png)](https://training.linuxfoundation.org/certification/certified-kubernetes-administrator-cka/)

-A set of exercises to help you prepare for the [Certified Kubernetes Administrator (CKA) Exam](https://www.cncf.io/certification/cka/)

 The format of the exam is entirely in a hands-on, command-line environment.
 You can take the exam at home or in a testing center, and you must complete the exam in 180 minutes.
 Register for the exam [here](https://training.linuxfoundation.org/certification/certified-kubernetes-administrator-cka/).
 The cost is US $445.00.